lukakralj/TouchGlove/README.md

 ## Configuration
 The hardware is now ready, but before we start the programs we still need to configure them.
-Changing some of these parameters can influence the performance, movement smoothness, etc. so feel free to try different values.
+Changing some of these parameters can influence the performance, movement smoothness, etc., so feel free to try different values.
 However, there are some parameters that need to be set correctly to allow the program to even run at all.

 ### Laptop application configuration